edadma/backslash/docs/regular-command-reference.md

 ### Description

-Converts a string containing a valid .
+Converts a string or number into a timestamp.

 ### Input